About Burnt Ranch — In Depth

 Business & Licensing Records

 Business operations in Burnt Ranch fall under the jurisdiction of the Trinity County Community Development Department.
 This department oversees the issuance of business licenses, building permits, and zoning approvals for commercial activities within the unincorporated community.
-Entrepreneurs and business owners can contact the Community Development Department to navigate the process of establishing a new venture or expanding an existing operation in Burnt Ranch.
+Entrepreneurs looking to establish a new venture or expand an existing operation can contact the Community Development Department to navigate the permitting process and understand what's required to operate legally in this rural part of Trinity County.

 Elections & Voter Records